-Please note that the laboratory requires face-to-face (FTF) delivery which means that at least one student and up to two students per group will be required to be participating to the in-lab activity including the lab presentations, lab demos and lab implementations.
-The students are encouraged to rotate their presence in the lab so all gain their much needed hand-on engineering experience.
+Please note that the laboratory requires face-to-face (FTF) delivery, which means that all students will be required to participate in the in-lab activities including the lab presentations, lab demos and lab implementations.

 The midterm is designed as a virtual take home group research design problem.
 All students must contribute to this assignment.